-Origin 2022b supports export of layout pages to .SVG files.
+Origin versions 2022b and later support export of layout pages to .SVG files.
 When adding graphs to the layout, choose Add Graph from the layout shortcut menu and elements of your SVG file (e.g. text) will be editable in applications such as Inkscape or Adobe Illustrator.